buildfirst/buildfirst/ch08/11_pagespeed-insights/README.md

 The configuration takes a URL and gives you a performance score.
 You'll also need an API key from Google.
 You can [get one here][4].

-Run the example using the code below
+Run the example using the code below.

 ```shell
 PAGESPEED_KEY=$YOUR_API_KEY grunt pagespeed:desktop